-The so called French Quarter as a part of Haidhausen is Munich’s most liberal district.
+The so called French Quarter as a part of Haidhausen is perhaps Munich’s most liberal district.
 Veteran leftist thinkers live here among progressive gallery ventures.
 It is a place where people appreciate quality without feeling the need to show off about it – and a neighbourhood that never fails to surprise.

 The thought might hit you: this could easily be Paris.
 You can see rows of trees symmetrically framing the square, neatly mown grass, colourful flower beds bordering greens to the east and west and a fountain burbling in the middle – all against a backdrop of historic buildings painted in pink, yellow and dusty blue.
 Is this the Place des Vosges?
 No, it’s actually Bordeauxplatz in Haidhausen – not as glamorous as Paris nor as ornate as Bordeaux itself, but cosier, quieter, more unpretentious.

 Although the square boasts better views and more space than most other places in this east Munich district, it is rather puny compared to its brothers in France’s metropolises – and that is precisely why it fits in so well here.
 After all, Haidhausen is compact, described by some as a village within the city.
 It’s a populous neighbourhood of narrow, densely built-up streets, periodically interrupted by a circular plaza where a central fountain takes the spotlight: Weissenburger Platz, Pariser Platz, Orleansplatz.